beitmenotyou-com/OmniSocial-ProtocolKit/docs/index.md

 # 🌐 OmniSocial Hub

-**OmniSocial Hub** is a federated protocol gateway that combines the best of ActivityPub, AT Protocol, Nostr, IndieWeb, Webfinger, and DIDs — into one powerful and extensible platform.
+**OmniSocial Hub** is a federated Protocol gateway combining the best ActivityPub, AT Protocol, Nostr, IndieWeb, Webfinger, and DIDs into one powerful and extensible platform.

 Built by the **Circuitry Hub Insights Collective**, it empowers developers to build decentralized social media that is censorship-resistant, self-sovereign, and interoperable across networks.